 Messina received her undergraduate degree from the University of Tulsa – spending her last year abroad in Germany.
-She earned a juris doctor from the Southern Methodist University Dedman School of Law and immediately joined the DA’s office, where she served for more than a decade.
+She earned a juris doctor from the Southern Methodist University Dedman School of Law.